floraison/flor/doc/procedures/set.md

 # set, setr

-sets a field or a variable.
+Sets a field or a variable.

 ```
 sequence